FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis: Experimental Results

-Figure~\ref{fig:fast_comp2} shows a similar performance comparison when the subspace eigenvalues are very close to each other, i.e. $\lambda_1\approx\lambda_2\approx\ldots, \approx\lambda_K$.
-The Gaussian distribution generated in this case has equal subspace eigenvalues but due to finite number of samples, the eigenvalues of $\bC$ are not exactly equal albeit almost equal.
+Figure~\ref{fig:fast_comp2} shows a similar performance comparison when the subspace eigenvalues are very close to each other, i.e. $\lambda_1\approx\lambda_2\approx\ldots\approx\lambda_K$.
+The Gaussian distribution generated in this case has covariance matrix $\bSigma$ with equal subspace eigenvalues but due to the finite number of samples, the eigenvalues of $\bC$ are not exactly equal albeit almost equal.
 It is evident that the performance of every algorithm significantly deprecates in this scenario.
-Nonetheless, in this case FAST-PCA outperforms all other algorithms including DeEPCA, while still being close to the performance of centralized OI.
+Nonetheless, in this case FAST-PCA outperforms all other algorithms including DeEPCA, while still being close to centralized OI in terms of performance.